 Unattended remote access is a way of accessing devices remotely, even if the device is not being used.
 For quality maintenance, it is imperative for IT teams to have complete control over an organization’s workstations.
 The team conducts certain remote management tasks off-hours when employees are not logged in.
 Remote endpoint management gives the IT team unattended access to resolve any issue at any time.

 Cybercrimes have increased in the past decade to exploit organizational vulnerabilities.
 A common entry point for cyberattacks is unpatched systems.
 By using automated patch management tools for different OS and third-party applications, IT admins can easily automate patch deployment and save time, effort, and resources.
 System administrators can also avoid bandwidth issues by scheduling patch installations at their convenience by configuring a deployment policy.

 7. Application control and deployment

 IT specialists can remotely approve applications and programs that should be pushed on remote mobile devices.
 Using a remote management tool, IT can uninstall or even blacklist unreliable applications that may pose a threat to a company’s sensitive data.
-IT admins can also install, configure, and enable a specific application(s) through an and app manager to a specific server, URL, devices, etc.
+IT admins can also install, configure, and enable a specific application(s) through an app manager to a specific server, URL, devices, etc.

 8. Browser security

 Browser attacks are especially challenging to detect because they can easily fly under the radar.
-Browser security levels don’t come with high-level embedded security so IT admins need to customize them to keep intruders away.
+Browser security levels don’t come with high-level embedded security, so IT admins need to customize them to keep intruders away.
 Get a powerful browser security extension to remotely manage endpoints.